 Where is your Water Meter Located?

 It is important to know where your water meter is located because the valves at the meter are your emergency water shut off to your home.
 Water meters are located inside the home, in a crawlspace, or underneath a mobile home.
 Residents must provide clear access to the meter, and the meter must not be permanently covered by anything.

 How to Protect Your Water Meter from the Cold

 If your water meter is not protected against winter conditions, it may freeze and crack.
 If this happens, contact the City’s Water Meter Technicians immediately at 250-787-8013 or email Water Meter Techs.
 For after-hours service, please call 250-787-8150 ext.
 4. A new water meter will be required at the actual cost of a meter including labour and materials for installation.
-It is the homeowner’s responsibility to protect the meter from freezing by surrounding it with insulation and heat tape if it is located in a cold location, such as underneath a mobile home or in a cold crawlspace.
-The above video or the Winterizing your Water Meter Brochure [PDF - 2 MB] explains how to protect your meter from freezing.
+The homeowner is responsible for protecting the meter from freezing by surrounding it with insulation and heat tape if it is located in a cold location, such as underneath a mobile home or in a cold crawlspace.
+The above video, or the Winterizing your Water Meter Brochure [PDF - 2 MB], explains how to protect your meter from freezing.